2ndQuadrant/pglogical/test/README.md

 you need to install `psycopg2` for your local Python install.
 It'll be available as a package via the same channel you installed Python its self from.

-could not access file "pg_logical_output": No such file or directory
+could not access file "pglogical_output": No such file or directory
 ===

 You forgot to install the output plugin before running the tests, or